Nigerian Currency: Hidden Things You Need to Know About Naira & Kobo

 Nigerian Currency

-In this article, you will the available Currency in Nigeria which is Nigeria Kobo and Naira, a picture of the two currencies, and when they came into existence.
+In this article, you will the available Currencies in Nigeria which are Nigeria Kobo and Naira, a picture of the two currencies, and when they came into existence.

 It is believed that the “trade by barter” was the first medium of exchange before the British colonial reign in Nigeria, followed by the use of cowries in some if not all parts of the country.

 In 1973, the Nigerian currency was introduced: The Naira and the kobo.
-The British pounds had been used before this date, it was respected and serve as the legal tender.
+The British pound had been used before this date, it was respected and served as a legal tender.
 The Naira is represented with the ‘₦ ‘ sign, the kobo has the ‘K’ letter as its sign.

 The Nigerian Kobo